 • Lists of mainstream schools in the area

 • Information on the LEA's Transport policies for children and young people with special transport needs

 • Information on the 'Parent Partnership Project'

 Parents will consider the information and are asked to express a preference for a school.
 In most cases, the LA will comply with the parent's preference and that school will be named on the EHC.
 When considering a parents preference, the LA will need to be sure that the school named by the parents can meet the pupil's special educational needs, and that the placement is consistent with the provision of suitable education to other children and young people already at the school.
 The LA also needs to be sure that the placement is compatible with the efficient use of available resources.

-Before reaching its final decision on admission to a special school, the LA will consult with the Headteacher of the special school to ensure that all needs can be met.
-The Headteacher shall base their decision to recommend a placement on whether they feel the school can successfully meet the individual’s needs without jeopardizing the needs of others already on roll.
+Before reaching its final decision on admission to a special school, the LA will consult with the Principal of the special school to ensure that all needs can be met.
+The Principal shall base their decision to recommend a placement on whether they feel the school can successfully meet the individual’s needs without jeopardizing the needs of others already on roll.
 They will base this decision initially on three factors:

 1. Paper work provided by “Additional Needs”

 3. Home assessment and possible home visit.

 The Principal will make available for the scrutiny of the Chair of Governors all information relating to any proposed admission.
 After the decision has been made to admit a child or young person to the school it will make every effort to support the prospective pupil through the initial stages of the placement.